protolambda/singapore/README.md

 Sharding (initially focused on beacon chain) built on top of my experimental project [`protolith`](https://github.com/protolambda/protolith).

 Started off as an ambitious ETHSingapore Hackathon project (end 2018), but continued development early 2019.
-This project aims to become an extensible Eth 2.0 full node deployab
+This project aims to become an extensible Eth 2.0 full node with wide cross-platform support, leveraging Dart-lang (browser, Linux, Mac, Windows, Android, iOS).

 This project is not commercial, quite experimental for now, and developed as a side-project (due to lack of funding).